RVgo4it/mmsgate/README.md

 Under Firebase Cloud Messaging API (V1), select Manage Service Accounts and the Cloud console will appear.

-There should be a service account listed, to it's right, there is an action menu.
+There should be a service account listed, to its right, there is an action menu.
 Select Manage Keys.

 Click ADD KEY and select Create new key.
 Key type is JSON and click Create.
-Download the file named simular to "mmsgate-abcde-f0123456789a.json" and keep it in a safe place.
+Download the file named similar to "mmsgate-abcde-f0123456789a.json" and keep it in a safe place.
 It needs to be added to the Flexisip server.

 From an Ubuntu 22.04 LTS Desktop system, but NOT the MMSGate server, open a command prompt.